Selfridges revamps online presence

-Knowing that my colleagues at Salmon, a Wunderman Commerce Company, have helped Selfridges revamp and deliver their new responsive website which launched early October, I thought I’d check out the online experience as well.
+Knowing that my colleagues at Wunderman Thompson Commerce have helped Selfridges revamp and deliver their new responsive website which launched early October, I thought I’d check out the online experience as well.

 With added click and collect and enhanced functionality designed to make the shopping experience easier for customers using their smartphone or tablet (60% of Selfridges traffic comes from mobile channels), I wasn’t disappointed.
 I experienced a very nice looking site and digital experience that was, quick, clean, easy and informative across different devices.

 Browsing the handbags, I was easily able to refine my search and really liked the mouse over image that showed the inside of the bag.
 I really did feel a sense of quality, as I investigated further.

 An alluring description, written with skill, accompanied the item along with a handy wish list functionality, that will be great for Christmas :-).

 The checkout was easy and I like the fact that they offer a 30 minute free parking service when you click and collect from the London store, or the option of delivery at a time that suits me.
 It’s those things that make the most difference to good customer service.
 I like the fact that the site is also aimed at international customers with landing pages in a variety of different languages, a tax free service as well as international delivery.
 I might be biased, but I think the site is pretty impressive and goes a long way to exude luxury and mimic the instore experience, while providing the added benefits of shopping online, including convenience and the ability to thoroughly research my choices.
 And I love my new handbag!